AlessandroCuba/jobeet-tutorial/docs/days/day-12.md

 This change prepend `/api/v1/` to all routes from `src/Controller/API/` folder and we don’t have to track it for each API route.

-Configuration is done and let’s create our first action:
+Routes configuration is done and let’s create our first action:

 ```php
 namespace App\Controller\API;